Trebek Initiative Awards $67,494 to Georgian Bay Geopark Project

 WHO BENEFITS?

-A Georgian Bay UNESCO Global Geopark will engage and benefit all of Georgian Bay
+A UNESCO designated Georgian Bay Geopark can engage and benefit all of Georgian Bay

 Who benefits?